DosCuervos/Home-SIEM-Lab/README.md

-# Home SIEM Lab — Detection Engineering on the Elastic Stack
+# Home SIEM Lab - Detection Engineering on the Elastic Stack

-An end-to-end SIEM built from scratch to practice the core analyst loop: collect logs, establish a normal baseline, generate attacks, write detections, and catch a brute-force attempt — building and debugging every layer by hand.
+An end-to-end SIEM built from scratch to practice the core analyst loop: collect logs, establish a normal baseline, generate attacks, write detections, and catch a brute-force attempt while building and debugging every layer by hand.

 ## Objective
 Build a working SIEM to practice log collection, detection engineering, and the triage reasoning that separates real attacks from everyday noise.